carlylminjoy/100-days-of-code/log.md

 **Thoughts:** Things started to click really easily when learning JavaScript because it's somewhat similar to Java.
 When things start to click, I feel more motivated and inspired to keep going.
 HTML & CSS are starting to click too the more I do it.
 Hopefully I can keep this up.

 **Link to work:** [Basic HTML/CSS site](https://github.com/carlyminjoy/frontend_projects)

+### Day 4: August 3, 2017

+**Today's Progress**: Finished OOP JavaScript on FCC.

+**Thoughts:** Things are starting to feel a little more challenging with JavaScript.
+The language is a little difficult to get my head around considering I'm so used to Ruby.

+**Link to work:**

+### Day 5: August 4, 2017

+**Today's Progress**: Started Basic Algorithmic Scripting challenges on FCC

+**Thoughts:** The first few felt like a piece of cake until I started having to think more creatively when JavaScript didn't have the Ruby functions I'm used to.
+About the third or fourth challenge in, I felt myself slowing down and having to research documentation pretty thoroughly, which is great because it means I'm learning new things!

+**Link to work:**